Ubaldo Jiménez: 2009-2011

-Cleveland Indians
+Cleveland Indians (2011–2013)

 Jiménez signs autographs for fans prior to a game against the Tampa Bay Rays.

-On July 31, 2011, Jiménez was traded to the Cleveland Indians in exchange for Alex White, Joe Gardner, Matt McBride and Drew Pomeranz.
+On July 31, 2011, the Rockies traded Jiménez to the Cleveland Indians for Alex White, Joe Gardner, Matt McBride, and Drew Pomeranz.
 Tom Verducci wrote in Sports Illustrated shortly before the trade "Jimenez has terrific stuff, a powerful frame and the work ethic of a blast furnace" but was working an alarming number of innings in high altitude conditions and putting strain on the Rockies' ace.
 Jiménez would later recount the difficult days he had with the Rockies organization in a 2012 interview during spring training.
 "It was kind of hard being with the Rockies.
 I went through a lot of things people outside the organization don't know.
 But me and the people in the front office know."

-On April 2, 2012, Jiménez was suspended five games by MLB for hitting former teammate Troy Tulowitzki with a pitch on the elbow the previous day.
-They walked toward each other and were separated, but no punches were thrown and no ejections were made.
+On April 2, 2012, Jiménez was suspended five games for hitting former teammate Tulowitzki with a pitch on the elbow the previous day.
+They walked toward each other and were separated, but neither player was ejected.
 Jiménez was in conflict with Tulowitzki after he and former teammate Carlos González got lucrative contract extensions after the 2010 season, while Jiménez did not.
 He originally intended to appeal the suspension but later decided against doing so.
 In a start against the Toronto Blue Jays on July 14, Jiménez struggled with his command and had his shortest outing on the season, being pulled after 2 1/3 innings, and matched a career-high 8 earned runs.
-In his previous 7 games his ERA was 2.14 but after the loss, his record fell to 8–8 and ERA rose to 5.09.
+In his previous games his ERA was 2.14 but after the loss, his record fell to 8–8 and ERA rose to 5.09.
 Jiménez finished with a career worst 17 losses while winning 9 games for the Indians.
-He also led the league in wild pitches with 16.
+He led the American League (AL) in losses and wild pitches, with 16.

-Jiménez rebounded in 2013, finishing with a record of 13–9 in 32 starts for the Indians.
+Jiménez rebounded in 2013, finishing with a 13–9 record in 32 starts for the Indians.
 He also dropped his ERA to 3.30, two runs lower than the previous season.

-Jiménez elected to opt out of the final year of his contract with the Indians and became a free agent on November 1, 2013.
+Jiménez opted out of the final year of his contract with the Indians and became a free agent on November 1.